 - Connect the fill hoses to the water inputs on the back of the washer by hand or with pipe pliers.
 Do not overtighten because it can cut the rubber washer and cause leaks.

 - Keeping the hoses unkinked and making sure that the correct lines go to the hot and cold water outlets, connect those to the wall water lines.
 Turn on the water valves and check for leaks.
 Use a paper towel or be sure your hands are dry and run them along the hoses to check for leaks.

-- Now, slide the washer into place making sure that none of the hoses or drains become kinked or compresses.
+- Slide the washer into place making sure that none of the hoses or drains become kinked or compresses.

-- Finally, be sure the washer is level.
-You can test with a level (your smart phone may have an app) and correct by adjusting the feet under the washer.
+- Be sure that the washer is level.
+You can test with a level (your smartphone may have an app) and correct by adjusting the feet under the washer.
 Leveling the washer reduces vibrations and helps prevent leaks.
 If your washer is older and doesn't have adjustable feet, use wood shims or heavy cardboard to balance.